Kevinxsn/deep_learning_and_gene_expression/README.md

 - **Develop a batch inference pipeline** for large-scale genomic data.

-# **Gene Expression Prediction using Fine-Tuned Enformer**
+# **Part 1: Gene Expression Prediction using Pre-Trained Enformer**

 ## **Overview**
-This section describes how to use the fine-tuned Enformer model to **predict gene expression** and analyze the impact of genetic variation.
+This section describes how to use the pre-trained Enformer model to **predict gene expression** and analyze the impact of genetic variation.
 Our approach involves:
 - **Using the reference genome (hg38) as input** for baseline predictions.
 - **Replacing specific genomic regions** with individual-specific genotypes derived from **GTEx_v8_genotype_EUR_HM3** PLINK data.
-- **Comparing predictions** between reference and genotype-altered sequences to assess the effects of SNPs.
+- **Comparing predictions** Evaluate Enformer predictions with measured gene expression values.

 ## **Data Files**
 📂 [Download Data](https://drive.google.com/drive/folders/1AtvTrPzwBOiXBU9UnPYDj1_iP2aka46q?usp=sharing)